KCL-BMEIS/OOP/week2A.md

   [libraries](https://www.geeksforgeeks.org/static-and-dynamic-linking-in-operating-systems/) that our program will need
 - any functions within these libraries that are in use in any part of our code

-Errors will occur is the linker can't find any function that our code refers to, or if it finds duplicate versions of the same function
+Errors will occur if the linker can't find any function that our code refers to, or if it finds duplicate versions of the same function

 --